richardanaya/cyberdeck/README.md

 3. Copy the response code in the terminal, and past it into "Rust base64 Session Description"
 4. Hit connect and send messages

-Limitations:
-* Right now this only seems to work app to website.
-Not quite sure how to handle ICE servers yet.
-If you want to test this out though:

-1. `cargo run --example offer`
-2. copy the code
-3. `echo <code you copied from above> | cargo run --example receiver`
-4. copy the code the receiver app gives you
-5. paste the code into the terminal of the offer app and press enter

 # License

 This project is licensed under either of